divyag11/pdf-highlighter.js/README.md

     make js-all

-That will create three js files in `build/` with different compilation levels
+That will create three js files in `build/` with different compilation levels.